resonatehq/quickstart-ts/Step1/Readme.md

 ## Understanding the Application

-Built on Express, this web app exposes a /summarize http handler that calls  calls `downloadAndSummarize` via `resonate.run`. transitioning from async await to Distributed Async Await.
+This application simulates downloading and summarizing web content.
+Built on Express, the web app exposes a `/summarize` http handler that calls `downloadAndSummarize` via `resonate.run`.

 ```typescript
 import express, { Request, Response } from "express";